isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1727.md

 ---
-title: 'Feed Processing Machine'
+title: 'Rainwater harvesting system and storage tank'
 permalink: /productivity-solutions-grant/solutionrepo/solution1727
 ---

-## Feed Processing Machine
+## Rainwater harvesting system and storage tank

 ## Overview

 **Description**

-A machine to mix and chop up the materials for animal feed.
+A system with pumps, tanks and purification systems that collects and stores rainwater for farm's use.

 ## Solution Packages Option(s)